iCliniq Logo

 8. Lubrication: In women with vaginal dryness, using lubricants or moisturizers can help in improving orgasmic dysfunction.

-9. Speak Out With Your Partner: Having an open conversation with your partner about your sexual likes and dislikes creates a sense of containment.
-Thus, it enhances your sex life.
+9. Speak Out With Partner: Having an open conversation with the partner about sexual likes and dislikes creates a sense of containment.
+Thus, it enhances their sex life.

 The below lifestyle modifications play an additive role in preventing orgasmic dysfunction: